Sports-related curses: Raith Rovers Inverness curse

-Red, white and black play-off curse
+Red, white, and black play-off curse

 Teams who traditionally wear red and white striped shirts and black shorts are said to be cursed in the English Football League play-offs.
 Between the inception of the play-offs in 1987 and 2020, clubs who use those colours made 33 play-off appearances and all failed to win promotion.
-In that time, Brentford and Sheffield United both lost in four play-off finals, and Exeter City, Sunderland and Lincoln City lost three finals apiece.
-One exception occurred in 1990, when Sunderland lost to Swindon Town, but were subsequently awarded the promotion place due to financial irregularities involving Swindon.
+In that time, Brentford and Sheffield United both lost in four play-off finals, and Exeter City, Sunderland, and Lincoln City lost three finals apiece.
+One exception occurred in 1990, when Sunderland lost to Swindon Town, but they were subsequently awarded the promotion place due to financial irregularities involving Swindon.
 The curse was beaten in 2021, when Brentford beat Swansea City to win promotion to the Premier League.
 A day later, Lincoln City lost the League One play-off final to Blackpool.
 In 2022, Sunderland ended their own curse with victory in the League One play-off final.
 As of 2022, teams who wear red and white striped shirts have a play-off success rate of 8.8%.

-Saudi Arabia national team
+River Plate

-The Saudi Arabia national football team is one of the most prominent names in Asia, having qualified for six FIFA World Cups and three time champions at the AFC Asian Cup.
-Saudi Arabia was the second national team from Asia to win and progress from the group stage of a FIFA World Cup.
+Any European team that previously faced River Plate in an Intercontinental Cup or FIFA Club World Cup Final never again won the UEFA Champions League/European Cup.
+River Plate beat Steaua București 1–0 in the 1986 Intercontinental Cup, but lost 0–1 to Juventus in the 1996 Intercontinental Cup and 0–3 to FC Barcelona in the 2015 FIFA Club World Cup Final.
+FC Barcelona never again played a Champions League Final, Steaua București went on to lose the 1989 Champions League Final and Juventus has gone on to lose five finals in a row after the 1996 Intercontinental Cup (in 1997, 1998, 2003, 2015, and 2017).

-Since then, Saudi Arabia has failed to live up with expectation.
-The Asian powerhouse last reached the final of an Asian Cup in 2000, but was denied of the silverware by Japan.
-In the World Cup, all of Saudi Arabia's best result since 1994 was the group stage elimination in 1998, 2002, 2006, 2018 and recently 2022; in particular, the 2022 edition was the most painful for Saudi Arabia as the Asian powerhouse inflicted one of the greatest wins in World Cup history, a 2–1 shock win over eventual champions Argentina in the opener, only to still finish bottom in the end with subsequent defeats to Poland and Mexico.
+River Plate played in the 2018 FIFA Club World Cup after beating rivals Boca Juniors 5–3 on aggregate in the 2018 Copa Libertadores Finals, but lost on penalties in their semi-final against Emirati side Al-Ain, preventing River Plate from playing the 2018 Final against Real Madrid CF.

-There have been several explanations to explain for Saudi Arabia's football curse since the 21st century, however, it is widely believed that Saudi Arabia's rudeness and its disrespect for other national teams and other countries are thought to be the reasons for the repeated failures of Saudi team.
-It's also believed that Saudi Arabia suffered from the delusion of power due to its massive oil wealth, leading to the Kingdom's refusal to allow its players to transfer abroad, which has also contributed to the Kingdom's ongoing World Cup knockout stage and Asian Cup drought.
+River Plate was once again eliminated from an international competition in June 2025 at the FIFA Club World Cup, placed in Group E, obtaining a 3–1 win over Japan's Urawa Red Diamonds, a scoreless draw against Mexico's Monterrey and a devastating 2–0 loss to Inter Milan accumulating only four points.
+River Plate's elimination in Group stage comes exactly 24 hours after archrivals Boca Juniors (placed in Group C) themselves were also eliminated with a 1–1 draw at the hands of New Zealand's Auckland City FC.